What is Sustainability?

 Modern sustainability is more than simply being "green" or "eco-friendly."
 It began with basic needs - clean air, pure water and accessible food - then took on renewable energy sources, waste minimization and smart community growth.

 SLU's sustainability degree crosses disciplines, too.
 Courses in business, engineering and technology teach money-saving sustainable business practices that encourage economic development.
 Environmental sciences classes show how sustainable agriculture grows more food with fewer natural resources.
 A background in public policy and social work fosters sustainable development and transportation.

-With the world population at 7 billion people and rapidly growing, the question isn't "Why should I go green?" or "Why think about sustainability?" but "Where do I start?"
+With a world population of over 7 billion people and rapidly growing, the question "Why think about sustainability?" but "Where do I start?"